-Hearing aids: \$0 copayment for plan covered hearing aids.
+Hearing aids: You pay \$0 for plan covered hearing aids.
 Our plan provides a maximum hearing aid allowance up to \$500 every year.

 Maximum benefit amount applies to both ears combined.

 Referral and prior authorization required for all hearing services.